bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js135">135.
 Check if a Number is a Catalan Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Cn = (2n)!/((n+ l)!*n!) .
-This program checks if a given non-negative integer is a Catalan number.
-Catalan numbers are a sequence of natural numbers that occur in various counting problems, often involving recursive structures.
+<p>This program checks if a given non-negative integer is a Catalan number.
+Catalan
+numbers are a sequence of natural numbers that occur in various counting problems, often involving recursive structures.
 The nth Catalan number is given by the formula:
+<span class="consolas">Cn = (2n)!/((n + l)!&ast;n!)</span>.</p>
 <pre>
 // Function to calculate binomial coefficient (n choose k) function binomialCoefficient(n, k) {